Tanaka Memorial

 The Tanaka Memorial (田中上奏文, Tanaka Jōsōbun) is an alleged Japanese strategic planning document from 1927 in which Prime Minister Baron Tanaka Giichi laid out a strategy to take over the world for Emperor Hirohito.
-The authenticity of the document was long accepted and it is still quoted in some Chinese textbooks, but historian John Dower states that "most scholars now agree that it was a masterful anti-Japanese hoax."
+It had long been accepted as authentic and is still quoted in some Chinese textbooks.
+The current view of many historians is that the document itself never existed.

 Background

 Japanese possessions in 1929: (clockwise from top left) Korea, the Japanese archipelago, Sakhalin, Ryukyu Islands and Taiwan (Formosa).

 The Tanaka Memorial was first published in the December 1929 edition of the Chinese publication "時事月報" (Current Affairs Monthly) in Nanking, a Nationalist Chinese publication.
 It was reproduced on 24 September 1931 on pp. 923–34 of China Critic, an English publication in Shanghai.
 The memorial contains the assertions: